A joint letter to BPSA and PFB Coalition members regarding our merger

 - The PFB Coalition Board voted to approve the merger on April 8.

-- If approved, one combined organization will begin operations on July 1.
+- One combined organization will begin operations on July 1.

 Why are BPSA and PFB merging?